NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 Practice CBT interface and manage time efficiently

-To accommodate all candidates in one session, the National Board of Examinations has scaled up its resources, including securing larger venues and deploying additional staff.
+To accommodate all candidates in one session, NBEMS scales up its resources, including securing larger venues, expanding the test-city network, and deploying additional staff.
 This approach supports the exam's commitment to fairness and ensures a seamless experience for all participants.

-Before diving into your NEET PG 2025 application, it’s essential to confirm that you meet the eligibility requirements outlined by the National Board of Examinations.
+Before diving into your NEET PG 2026 application, it's essential to confirm that you meet the eligibility requirements outlined by NBEMS.
 These criteria are non-negotiable and form the basis of your participation in this national-level entrance exam.

 1. Educational Qualification

-• You must hold an MBBS degree or Provisional Pass Certificate recognized by the National Medical Commission (NMC) or the former Medical Council of India (MCI).
+• You must hold an MBBS degree or Provisional Pass Certificate recognised by the National Medical Commission (NMC).

 • Foreign Medical Graduates (FMGs) must clear the FMGE conducted by NBEMS to validate their international qualifications.